-This syndrome is caused by a defect in one of the genes that control the production of connective tissue.
+These syndromes are caused by a defect in one of several genes that control the production of connective tissue.

 Typical symptoms include flexible joints, a humpback, flat feet, and elastic skin.

 The diagnosis is based on symptoms and results of a physical examination.

 Most people with this syndrome have a normal life span.

 There is no cure for Ehlers-Danlos syndromes.